 It all starts at ALDI.
 We're one of America's favorite grocery stores, and we're expanding at an unprecedented rate.
 In fact, we're planning to open over one hundred new stores a year, and we need people like you to guide our growth.
 As a District Manager, you'll oversee operations for your district and lead and inspire your teams, all while managing millions in revenue.
 It's a tremendous responsibility that requires a solid understanding of how we operate our business.
 That's why we provide our District Managers with an award-winning 51-week training program and ongoing support.
 We also believe in rewarding our employees with great benefits and pay.
-Our District Manager positions start at \$80K per year and quickly advance to \$110K after five years.
+Our District Manager positions start at a minimum \$95K salary with an increase to \$120k after 4 years (salary/bonus varies by market).
 Take charge of your future with a company that's committed to offering you More.

-Learn more: careers.aldi.us
+Learn more and apply online at: careers.aldi.us